GIL Express and Interlibrary Loan: Interlibrary Loan

 How to request an Interlibrary Loan

-1. Send the Interlibrary Loan request to the Interlibrary loan office.
-Click here for request options.
+2. Send the Interlibrary Loan request to the Interlibrary loan office.
+Click here for request options which include email, paper, webform, or visiting the ILL office.

 - Allow plenty of time before an assignment is due.
 Click here for FAQ